joranski/mortgagebuyersinc-fb/README.txt

     };
   d) # ng build
   e) # firebase init
+    1) ?
+Please select an option: (Use arrow keys) > Use an existing project NOTE YOU WILL NEED TO SET UP DATABASE AND STORAGE SERVER LOCATIONS!!!!
+    2)
+    ?
+What language would you like to use to write Cloud Functions?
+TypeScript ?
+Do you want to use TSLint to catch probable bugs and enforce style?
+Yes ?
+Do you want to install dependencies with npm now?
+Yes !!!!!!!
+BELOW
+    ?
+What do you want to use as your public directory? (public) CHANGE TO ----> dist/<projectName>
+    ?
+Configure as a single-page app (rewrite all urls to /index.html)? (y/N) Yes ?
+File dist/swm-firebase-fe/index.html already exists.
+Overwrite? (y/N) YES
+    === Emulators Setup
+    ?
+Which Firebase emulators do you want to set up?
+Press Space to select emulators, then Enter to confirm your choices.

+    (*) Functions
+    ( ) Firestore
+    ( ) Database
+    ( ) Hosting
+    >(*) Pubsub

+    ?
+Would you like to download the emulators now? (y/N) YES

   f) FIREBASE BUG.... since you might not have a function but you probably included it you will need to comment out first line in ./functions/src/index.ts
   <OPTIONAL> EDIT ./storage.rules
       ADD TO TOP OF FILE>       rules_version = '2';